 The last couple things I do before applying mascara are optional little steps that I feel make a big difference.
 I like to add a little highlight on the inner corner of my eye with a pencil brush (like a MAC 219).
 I usually use a neutral color with a little sheen like MAC Shroom.
 This helps to make my eyes appear larger and more awake.
 To define my eyes even further, I then line my waterline (inside of the lower lash line) with dark black pencil.

 Time for mascara!
 I use a Shu Uemura lash curler before brushing on my mascara.
-I’ll admit I’m a little high maintenance when it comes to mascara.
+I'll admit I'm a little high maintenance when it comes to mascara.
 I use one for my lower lashes and one for my upper lashes.
 For the lower lashes I use Maybelline Lash Discovery because the brush is teeny tiny and coats all the little baby lashes I got going on.
 For my upper lashes, I have been loving Lancome Monsieur Big.
-It lengthens, thickens, doesn’t get clumpy and holds my curl all day.
-UPDATE: I have been obsessed with Cover Girl Full Lash Bloom lately.
+It lengthens, thickens, doesn't get clumpy and holds my curl all day.
+UPDATE: I have been obsessed with L'Oreal Bambi mascara lately.
 It works just as well as the Lancome mascara at a fraction of the price!
 One issue I have found with my lashes lately is that my mascara will smudge just a teeny bit on my upper lid.
 This happens with almost every mascara I use.
 I have found that since using the Grande Lash MD Serum, this is a problem I have been having now that my lashes are little longer.
 Not an awful problem to have I suppose.
-Nothing a quick check in the mirror or a switch to waterproof mascara can’t rectify.
-If you’re not into using a lash serum though I HIGHLY recommend Lancome’s Cils Booster XL lash primer.
+Nothing a quick check in the mirror or a switch to waterproof mascara can't rectify.
+If you're not into using a lash serum though I HIGHLY recommend Lancome's Cils Booster XL lash primer.
 It definitely makes a difference and gives a little oomph to short thin lashes.
+For other affordable mascara options, check out my favorite drugstore mascara post!

 Part 3: Bronzer, Blush & Highlight